Alaca, Çorum

 Alaca is a town in Çorum Province in the Black Sea region of Turkey.
 It is located 52 km from the city of Çorum, on a road from the Black Sea coast to central Anatolia.
-It is the seat of Alaca District.
+It is the administrative seat of Alaca District.
 Its population is 19,510 (2022).

 The ancient Hittite settlement of Alaca Höyük is located in Alaca District.